raspberrypilearning/stamping-app/en/step_1.md

 ## Introduction
-You're going to create an app for family and friends to use to design.
-From a menu of costumes which you will prepare, the app will enable them to get creative.
-The app will be to design any theme you like - it's your choice.
+You're going to create an app for family and friends to use to design a picture or pattern.
+Using a menu, they will select and adapt images and/or shapes which you will provide.
+You will choose the theme of the app.

 ## Skills you should have
 To complete this Stamping app project you need to have the following skills which you will have learnt when completing [Fruit salad](https://learning-admin.raspberrypi.org/en/projects/bfruit-salad):